Recently, a commenter remarked on a post:

 I go to destinations based on the order in which I want to see them.

-I skip towns and countries to stay somewhere because it makes me happy.
+I skip some towns and countries because it makes me happy.

 I hang out in hostels with other travelers because I enjoy it.

 I eat sushi around the world because it brightens my day.